w3security/cli/help/cli-commands/README.md

 # CLI help

-Snyk CLI scans and monitors your projects for security vulnerabilities and license issues.
+w3security CLI scans and monitors your projects for security vulnerabilities and license issues.

-For more information visit the [Snyk website](https://w3security.io)
+For more information visit the [w3security website](https://w3security.io)

 For details see the [CLI documentation](https://docs.w3security.io/features/w3security-cli)